The best types of glazing for bifold doors

 - Single glazing is typically used in listed buildings or with internal bifold doors

 Double glazing is the most common and cost-effective option for bifold door glazing.
-It is created by placing two panes of glass with a hermetically sealed gap between them.
+It is created by placing two panes of glass with a hermetically sealed unit between them.
 This gap ensures a minimal amount of energy is passed between the panes.

-Benefit 1: excellent thermal efficiency
+Benefit 1: Excellent thermal efficiency

 Double glazing can help with noise reduction.
-Sealed double glazing is excellent at minimizing noise from human voices, cars and other outside sounds, which is perfect if you live on a busy street or have noisy neighbors.
+Sealed double glazing is excellent at minimizing noise from human voices, cars and other outside sounds, which is perfect if you live on a busy street or have noisy neighbours.

-Benefit 2: increased security
+Benefit 2: Increased security

 Double glazing is safer than single glazing.
 The two pane technology means the windows are thicker and harder to break.
 The double panels burglars need to break through will take longer, create more noise and require more effort.